 In addition, this ordinance would establish location and operating provisions for MCDs, Cannabis Retail establishments, and other cannabis businesses.
-Among other things, it would prohibit a Cannabis Retail use or MCD from locating within 600 feet of a school, public or private.
+Among other things, it would prohibit a Cannabis Retail use or MCD from locating within 1000 feet of a school, public or private.
 It would not require a minimum distance between a Cannabis Retail use or MCD and a day care center or youth center.
+It would delete land use controls for cannabis smoking and allow smoking and consumption pursuant to authorization by the Office of Cannabis.

 In addition, this ordinance would create land use regulations for the cultivation, delivery and testing of cannabis and the manufacture of cannabis products.
+Among other things, it would require that Industrial Agriculture Uses, including commercial cannabis cultivation, obtain a Conditional Use Authorization in PDR Zoning Districts.